This post may contain affiliate links which help support Girls Can Grill.

 NINJA PRO TIP: When smoking brisket on the Ninja Woodfire Grill, there is no need to wrap it in foil or butcher paper.
 In fact, doing so can effect the way the grill works.
 Instead, just allow the grill’s convection system to do its magic.

-- STEP FIVE: Cook the brisket until it is probe tender, usually this will be at an internal temperature from 200-210F degrees, depending on your altitude.
+- STEP FIVE: Cook the brisket until it is probe tender, usually this will be at an internal temperature from 200-210F degrees.
+When barbecuing at different altitudes, the final temp will vary.
 If you have the Ninja Woodfire Pro Outdoor Grill, you can use the built-in thermometer to monitor the cook temp for you.

 - STEP SIX: Once the brisket is done smoking, wrap it in plastic wrap, foil or butcher paper and allow it to rest in a cooler without ice for at least an hour.
 This will allow the juices to settle and redistribute back into the meat.